bdwilliamson/vimp_supplementary/README.md

 1. Numerical experiments to evaluate the operating characteristics of our proposed method under varying data-generating mechanisms (`sims`).
 2. An analysis of an antibody against HIV-1 infection (`data_analysis`).

-Within each sub-directory, we further subdivide the code into an R directory (hosting all of the R code for the analysis) and a Shell directory (hosting all of the code for batch submission to a high-performance cluster computing environment).
 All analyses were performed on a Linux cluster using the Slurm batch scheduling system.
 If you use a difference batch scheduling system, the individual code files are flagged with the line where you can change batch variables.
 If you prefer to run the analyses locally, you may -- however, these analyses will then take a large amount of time.

 -----